tonyspiro/react-universal-blog/README.md

 #####[Go to Cosmic JS to set up a bucket for your blog content](https://cosmicjs.com/)

 #####About
-The React Universal Blog is a portfolio blog app that renders html on the server side to make it SEO friendly and then creates a single page application to allow for fast navigation between pages.
+The React Universal Blog is a portfolio blog app that renders html on the server side making the blog and all pages visible to search engines.
+After initial load from the server, it then the browser side takes over and converts the app into a single page application to allow for fast navigation between pages.

 It uses the following:
 <br>